 Top Things to Do in Washington

 Other than Mount Saint Helens, the other lofty object to grace Seattle’s skyline is the Space Needle a 518 foot tower built for the 1962 World’s Fair.
-The Space Needle, which in actuality doesn’t resemble a needle, is visited by 20,000 people every day.
+The Space Needle, which in actuality doesn’t resemble a needle, is visited by thousands of people every day.
 After riding the elevator up to the top visitors can enjoy amazing views of Seattle from the observation desk or dine in SkyCity, a rotating restaurant.

 Pike Place Market

 This public farmers market is one of the only in the country to be named a National Historic Place and it has long held the title as Seattle’s most visited tourist attraction.
 The market is located near the Elliot Bay waterfront.
 On its many levels vendors selling fresh food, antiques, comic books, collectibles, crafts, and other products can be found earning a living every day of the week.
 The most famous vendors in the market are fishmongers who are known for their reputation of jovially tossing fish and yelling customer orders to one another in what seems more of a comedy club act than a grocery store manner as delighted tourists watch.

 On the southern border of Washington the enormous Columbia River draws a line between Oregon and Washington creating the spectacular Columbia River Gorge.
 The gorge is known for steep, rugged, tree-lined walls often littered with jagged cliffs and glistening waterfalls that can be viewed on dozens of hiking trails.
 On the Washington side of the gorge, one of the easiest and most popular ways to take in the views stretching down the river in each direction is to climb the mile-long trail to Beacon Rock a large rock shaped formation at the edge of the river.